-Heart disease encompasses a large number of conditions that affect the cardiovascular system, which includes the heart and blood vessels.
+Heart disease encompasses many conditions that affect the cardiovascular system, which includes the heart and blood vessels.
 The cardiovascular system supplies the entire body with oxygen and nutrient-rich blood.

-Types of heart disease include blood vessel diseases such as coronary artery disease, arrhythmias such as atrial fibrillation (AFib), heart infections, congenital heart defects, cardiomyopathy, and problems with heart valves.
-Many types of heart disease can lead to heart failure, when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.
+Types of heart disease include blood vessel diseases such as coronary artery disease, arrhythmias such as atrial fibrillation, heart infections, congenital heart defects, cardiomyopathy, and problems with heart valves.
+Many types of heart disease can lead to heart failure when the heart can no longer supply enough blood and oxygen to keep all the tissues of the body healthy.
 Heart disease can cause stroke and myocardial infarction (heart attack).
 Heart disease is usually chronic and requires lifelong treatment.

 Any disorder that makes the heart pump less effectively or interferes with the passage of blood through the veins and arteries can be considered a type of cardiovascular disease.
 Most heart disease develops slowly over many years, while other types are congenital (present at birth) or come on suddenly as a result of a blood clot or infection.
 It is common to have more than one type of heart disease — in fact, some types of heart disease can directly cause another type.
 For instance, hypertension (high blood pressure) makes the heart work harder and can cause atherosclerosis (fatty plaques that narrow the arteries) and an enlarged and less effective heart.

 Many types of heart disease are caused by the effects of lifestyle factors — poor diet, lack of exercise, smoking — over time.
 Some people are more likely than others to develop heart disease based on congenital heart defects or the genes they inherited from their parents.
 Certain diseases raise the risk of developing heart disease.
-Read more about causes of heart disease.
+Read more about the causes of heart disease.